eshort0401/EPBC_scrape/README.md

     python <base_dir>\scrape_EPBC_script.py <base_dir> -e
     ```

-    where `<base_dir>` is the full path to the `ACF_consulting` directory, i.e. the directory containing the python scripts, and current versions of the `files` directory, `EPBC_notices.csv` and `EPBC_database.csv` files (e.g.
+    where `<base_dir>` is the full path to the `EPBC_scrape` directory, i.e. the directory containing the python scripts, and current versions of the `files` directory, `EPBC_notices.csv` and `EPBC_database.csv` files (e.g.
-    `C:\Users\kgarr\Documents\ACF_consulting`.)
+    `C:\Users\kgarr\Documents\EPBC_scrape`.)
     1. This script will also create `EPBC_database_links.csv`, which includes additional columns containing the full
     paths to each combined PDF file, and a column of Excel hyperlinks which can be clicked on in Excel to open the files.
-The Excel hyperlink column can be ommited
-    by dropping the `-e` option from the above.
+The Excel hyperlink column can be omitted by dropping the `-e` option from the above.
     1. By default, this script will check the first 10 pages of the EPBC website for new
     public notices.
 You can specify a different final page by using the `-l`
     (long version `--last-page`) option.
 For example